January 11, 2019

 Blake is looking at emulating his countrymen.
 Kemar Bailey-Cole (2014), Lerone Clarke (2010), and Asafa Powell (2006) have won the last three.

 Now it’s Blake’s turn and his first time to run at the Commonwealth Games.
 Surprisingly Usain Bolt has never participated in the 100m at Commonwealth Games.

-Blake sped to a win on Wednesday Night at the Queensland International track center, slowed by a -4.0 headwind to a win in 10.34, holding off Aaron Brown (Canada) 10.41, and Rohan Browning (Australia) 10.46.
+Blake sped to a win on Wednesday Night at the Queensland International track center, slowed by a -4.0 headwind to a win in 10.34, holding off Aaron Brown (Canada) at 10.41, and Rohan Browning (Australia) at 10.46.